aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 Multiple threads or processes can open the same file, and it is the developer's responsibility to ensure coordination/serialization, if required, using `lock` system call.

 A corresponding `close()` is used to release the DMA queue.
 The `close()` call will block until all other pending calls (like read or write) finish, any call to the file-descriptor following close() will return an error.
-If `close()` waits for more than 3 seconds and all other pending calls did not finish, it will panic.
+If `close()` waits for more than 3 seconds and all other pending calls did not finish, it will panic, and the FPGA will be left in undefined state.
+Linux `dmesg` log service would include more debug information.

 <a name="write"></a>
 ## Write APIs